 Dr. Lieser mentors students interested in Innovations in Education.
 This scholarly experience gives students opportunities to gain knowledge, skills and experience in education-related projects, including educational research, curriculum development, instructional design, program evaluation and scholarship of teaching and learning activities.
 Students should consider this experience if they are interested in developing innovations in the science of learning or instructional technology, establishing a foundation for a career in educational contexts.
 In general, personal transportation is not required.

 General Description of Student Activities

-Student work will use a variety of quantitative, qualitative, mixed methods and systematic review approaches to investigate problems and possibilities in teaching, learning and education.
-This includes evaluating teaching methods, interprofessional education, use of technology and media in classrooms, gauging the effect of student stress on mental health/academic performance or investigating student attributes and their influence on learning.
-Students will also be guided in developing educational/training needs assessments, curricular design and evaluation of educational outcomes in both student and clinical education settings.
+Students work will use a variety of quantitative, qualitative, mixed methods and systematic review approaches to investigate problems and possibilities in teaching, learning and education.
+This includes evaluating teaching methods, interprofessional education, use of technology and media in classrooms, gauging the effect of student stress on mental health/academic performance, or investigating student attributes and their influence on learning.
+Students may also be guided in developing educational/training needs assessments, curricular design and evaluation of educational outcomes in both student and clinical education settings.
 Students are expected to produce a thesis that can be published in peer-reviewed literature, and will have the opportunity to present their research findings at local, state and national conferences.

 Examples of Projects

 Dr. Lieser has closely advised several students working on mobile apps, survey instruments and e-learning technologies.

 Ranked as the Number One OT Program in the Nation

 We welcome inquiries from prospective students, potential collaborators, community partners, alumni and others who want to connect with us.
 Please complete the form below to begin the conversation.